 The Chrysler Norseman is the concept car that never was.

-It now lies at the bottom of the ocean inside the wreck of an ocean liner off the coast of Massachusetts in the United States.
+It now lies at the bottom of the ocean entombed in the wreck of an ocean liner off the coast of Massachusetts in the United States.

 How did it get there?